 We did so many gigs that it would be impossible to mention them all.
 Please refer to our website (www.analogy.it) where every gig is listed.

-10. I bet you have some interesting stories to share that happened to you in the 70's as Analogy?
+I bet you have some interesting stories to share?

 Yes, but allow us to keep them for ourselves as they may have some kind of X-rating.
 I do, however, remember the opening of our gig at the Villa Pamphili Festival in Rome in May 1972.
 30,000 people in the audience, live radio coverage (RAI) and we would normally start the concert with a big bang.
 We did, but my guitar wasn’t there.
 We had to stop and call a technician, who came up to me reminding me that I would have to plug in my guitar before playing.
 Extremely embarrassing, but it turned out to be a great gig.